Nlight91/Dyson-Sphere-Program-chain-manipulation/README.md

     >>> Product("Iron_Ingot", 1, 1, Iron_Ore=1)
     >>> Product("Magnetic_Coil", 2, 1, Magnetic_Ring = 2, Copper_Ingot = 1)

+###### Notes :
-If you want to add a product, you add these commands at the bottom of this script rather than the console, otherwise your additions will be forgoten when you close the console
+- If you want to add a product to the "database", you have to add these commands at the bottom of this script rather than the console, otherwise your additions will be forgotten when you close the console
+- the name you type is automatically formated, so for example if you type `Product("iron ore", 1, 1)`, the name will discreetly become `"Iron_Ore"`

 ## II.
 Nodes :
 ### a.
 Creating a chain :